Understanding and Obtaining HUBZone Certification

 - Allowing concerns to request reconsideration of a formal denial (but still no appeal process).

 - Maintaining compliance in a changing landscape.

-If you’re a HUBZone concern trying to navigate these uncharted waters or have thought about obtaining HUBZone certification in the future, this course is for you.
+If you’re a HUBZone concern trying to navigate these uncharted waters or have thought about obtaining HUBZone certification in the future, this webinar is for you.

 Target Audience: Small businesses pursuing federal market opportunities

 Meet Your Instructors: